aadelgrossi/random-quote-generator/README.md

 Check out a [live demo](https://random-quote.andregrossi.com/) :arrow_forward:

 This is a solution for the [random-quote-generator](https://devchallenges.io/challenges/8Y3J4ucAMQpSnYTwwWW8) dev challenge.
-Developed using Typescript React with a custom hook courtesy of React's rich Context API.
-Fully responsive design using styled-components.
+Developed using Typescript and React.
+Fully responsive design using styled-components with theme switcher and loading animations.

 ##  :wrench: Setup & Installation
 Clone the repository and install dependencies by running.